 Fall management is about being aware that there are things that can be done to prevent falling.

-- Eat healthy: Having a balanced diet and hydrating the body becomes even more important as one ages.
+Eat healthy: Having a balanced diet and hydrating the body becomes even more important as one ages.
 It helps maintain agility and stability in gait.

 Keep the home clutter free: As far as possible, the floor should be kept free of all things such as loose rugs, extension cords and carpets.
 These are common causes for falls.
 The room of an elderly person should have minimum furniture.

 Make bathrooms safe: Bathrooms should have anti-slip tiles, support rails in the bathing area and rails to assist in getting up from the commode.

 The right footwear: Senior citizens are advised to wear well-fitted shoes and slippers to avoid the risk of falling.

 Check medications: Doctors suggest not taking prescribed medicines for longer than recommended by the doctor.
 It is important to revisit the doctor and get them to relook at the medication at regular intervals.
 Also, noting down the side effects of medicines, if any, is advisable.
 Overuse of medication, could weaken the body leading to instability in gait.

 Light up rooms properly: Installing bright light bulbs in areas such as stairways and narrow hallways are advised.
 For better assistance in the dark, night-lights in the bathroom and bedroom are recommended.

 Watch the steps: Stairs are a risky area for falling.
 Hand rails must be installed to offer better stability.

 Shoes not socks: Wearing just socks without shoes often increases the risk of slipping.
 Senior citizens can instead wear comfortable slippers or shoes at home.

-- No baggy or trailing clothes: Wearing loose clothing or clothes which trail on the ground, can increase the chances of tripping and falling.
+No baggy or trailing clothes: Wearing loose clothing or clothes which trail on the ground, can increase the chances of tripping and falling.